 - Active Bar membership.

-- More than 5 years working experience in litigation and administrative law.
+- At least 5 years working experience in litigation and administrative law.

 - Results-oriented, self-starter with the ability to think strategically and work on fast-paced, dynamic issues with colleagues and partners of varied background and experience.